FinnE145/Lang3Website/docs/basics.md

-To call a code block/function, add parenteses `()` after the code block or a `code` type variable, with optional argument values inside.
+To call a code block/function, add parentheses `()` after the code block or a `code` type variable, with optional argument values inside.